-The following 2015 data reflects information compiled by the CHP and submitted by other California law enforcement agencies pursuant to Section 14602.1 of the California Vehicle Code.
+The following 2020 data reflects information submitted by California law enforcement agencies and compiled by the CHP pursuant to Section 14602.1 of the California Vehicle Code.
 Federal agencies are not subject to the reporting requirements; thus, the data does not encompass pursuits by federal agencies.
-The report has been compiled based on data in the PRS through March 3, 2016, for calendar year 2015.
+The report has been compiled based on CHP 187A forms submitted by May 7, 2021, for calendar year 2020.